5 Best Mattress Toppers of 2026, Tested by Our Experts

-These top-rated supportive cushions not only give your bed a comfort boost but also earn strong scores for support and convenience
+We tested toppers from brands including Avocado, BedStory, and Lucid.
+These top-rated options not only provide a comfort boost for your bed but also earn strong scores for support and convenience.

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.